isomerpages/moe-anchorgreenpri/_cce/MOE Sexuality Education in Schools.md

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+You may click <a href="https://go.gov.sg/moe-sexuality-education" target=_blank>here</a> for more information on MOE Sexuality Education.